Polymer/old-docs-site/app/1.0/docs/tools/polymer-cli.md

     element name to contain a dash.
     {.alert .alert-info}

+1. Enter a description of the element.

-At this point, Polymer CLI generates files and directories for your element.
+At this point, Polymer CLI generates files and directories for your element, and installs your project's dependencies.

 ### Element project layout